The 25 Best places to see the northern lights in Iceland

 Let’s dive into our favorite northern lights locations and throw in some safety tips to keep you warm and cozy on your adventure.
 And hey, if you’re not up for the DIY route, we’ve got you covered with guided tours.
 Because sometimes it’s nice to just sit back and enjoy the show.

-Here, you will automatically face north if you observe the lighthouse.
+Here, you will automatically face North if you observe the lighthouse.
 This is the direction where the lights usually occur from.

 Pro Tips